 where $r_* \simeq 8 ~{\rm{kpc}}$ is the position of the planet in Milky Way.
-Here, we assume that the life-harbouring planet whose inhabitants are AI resides far away from the centre of the galaxy.
-However, as we know, the distribution in dark matter halo is spherical with a good approximation.
-The number of PBHs are
+Here, we assume that the life-harboring planet whose inhabitants are AI resides far away from the center of the galaxy.
+However, as we know, the distribution in DM halo is spherical with a good approximation.
+The number of PBHs is